DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/egg-detection-aws-full-report.md

 - 5 Conveyor Belts
 - Each conveyor belt operates 16 hours per day, 6 days per week
-- The architecture will be replicated for each of the 5 conveyor belts
+- The standardized architecture will be replicated for each of the 5 conveyor belts

 This setup will be used as the basis for the cost estimation and scaling considerations.

 ## 2. Implementation Plan

-### Phase 1: AWS Infrastructure Setup
+### Phase 1: AWS Infrastructure Setup (Per Conveyor Belt)
-1. Create S3 buckets for model storage, results storage, and metrics files
+1. Create S3 buckets for results storage and metrics files
-2. Set up EC2 instances (one per conveyor belt) with YOLOv8n model
+2. Set up EC2 instance with YOLOv8n model packaged
 3. Configure API Gateway and create necessary endpoints
 4. Set up CloudWatch monitoring for all components
 5. Create Lambda function for metrics extraction and data deletion

-### Phase 2: Edge Device Integration
+### Phase 2: Edge Device Integration (Per Conveyor Belt)
-1. Install and configure edge devices for each conveyor belt
+1. Install and configure edge device for the conveyor belt
 2. Develop software for image capture and communication with API Gateway
 3. Test image capture and transmission

-### Phase 3: System Testing and Optimization
+### Phase 3: System Testing and Optimization (Per Conveyor Belt)
-1. Conduct end-to-end testing with all 5 conveyor belts
+1. Conduct end-to-end testing with the conveyor belt
-2. Optimize EC2 instance types based on performance
+2. Optimize EC2 instance type based on performance
-3. Fine-tune edge device configurations
+3. Fine-tune edge device configuration
 4. Test and optimize Lambda function for metrics extraction and data deletion

-### Phase 4: Production Rollout
+### Phase 4: Production Rollout (For All Conveyor Belts)
 1. Train factory personnel on system operation
 2. Perform final system checks
 3. Start production monitoring and support